 Service during the War

 On August 26 1756, when the Prussian army proceeded to the invasion of Saxony, the regiment was part of the centre column led by Frederick II.
 More precisely, it belonged to Keith's Corps.
-The centre column had concentrated at Brietzen and advanced unopposed upstream along the Elbe river by Torgau, Wittenberg, leaving Meissen to its left.
+The centre column had concentrated at Brietzen and advanced unopposed upstream along the Elbe River by Torgau and Wittenberg, leaving Meissen to its left.
 On September 6, it encamped at Rothschönberg and finally reached Wilsdruf.
-On October 1, the regiment took part to the battle of Lobositz where it was assigned to the cavalry brigade of major-general Schonaich in Kyau Division.
-On October 23, when Keith's army left Lobositz to return to Pirna country, the regiment joined Frederick at Linai to cover Keith's advance.
-On October 28, the whole force reached Gross-Sedlitz near Pirna and the regiment took its winter quarters soon afterwards.
+On October 1, the regiment took part in the Battle of Lobositz where it was assigned to the cavalry brigade of Major-General Schonaich in Kyau Division.
+On October 23, when Keith's Army left Lobositz to return to Pirna country, the regiment joined Frederick at Linai to cover Keith's advance.
+On October 28, the whole force reached Gross-Sedlitz near Pirna and the regiment took up its winter quarters soon afterwards.

-In April 1757, the regiment was part of the Prissian army who proceeded to the invasion of Bohemia.
-On May 6, it did not take part to the battle of Prague.
-It was rather deployed on the left bank of the Moldau near the Weissenberg as part of Keith's corps.
-On June 18, the regiment took part to the battle of Kolin where it was deployed in the first line of the cavalry left wing under lieutenant-general Penavaire.
+In April 1757, the regiment was part of the Prussian army who proceeded to the invasion of Bohemia.
+On May 6, it did not take part in the Battle of Prague.
+It was rather deployed on the left bank of the Moldau near the Weissenberg as part of Keith's Corps.
+On June 18, the regiment took part in the Battle of Kolin where it was deployed in the first line of the cavalry left wing under Lieutenant-General Penavaire.
 During this battle, it took a standard.
 At the end of August, it marched to Silesia with Bevern.
-On November 22, the regiment fought in the battle of Breslau where it was deployed in Krockow's brigade, in the second line of the right wing under baron von Kyau.
-On December 5 at the battle of Leuthen, the regiment was deployed in Krockow's brigade in the second line of the cavalry left wing under lieutenant-general von Driesen.
+On November 22, the regiment fought in the Battle of Breslau where it was deployed in Krockow's Brigade, in the second line of the right wing under Baron von Kyau.
+On December 5 at the Battle of Leuthen, the regiment was deployed in Krockow's Brigade in the second line of the cavalry left wing under Lieutenant-General von Driesen.
 During this battle, the regiment took a cannon.

 |Headgear||black tricorne (no lace) with a black cockade fastened with a small white button and white pompoms